Go to Images Part I; Images Part II; Images Part III; Images Part IV; Images Part V; Images Part VI; Images Part VII

 Stele for Dasumia Soteris

 set up by her former owner and husband.
-Inscription: D[is] M[anibus]/ DASVMIAE SOTERIDI LI/BERTAE OPTIMAE ET CON/IVGI SANCTISSIMAE BENE/MER[enti] FEC[it] L[ucius] DASVMIVS CAL/LISTVS CVM QVA VIX[it] AN[nis]/ XXXV SINE VLLA QVE/RELLA OPTANS VT IPSA/ SIBI POTIVS SVPER STESEV/ISSET QVAM SE SIBI SVPER/STITEM RELIQVISSET.
-The upper figured relief is broken off and lost; space left at the bottom probably for his epitaph.
+Inscription: D[is] M[anibus]/ DASVMIAE SOTERIDI LI/BERTAE OPTIMAE ET CON/IVGI SANCTISSIMAE BENE/MER[enti] FEC[it] L[ucius] DASVMIVS CAL/LISTVS CVM QVA VIX[it] AN[nis]/ XXXV SINE VLLA QVE/RELLA OPTANS VT IPSA/ SIBI POTIVS SVPERSTES FV/ISSET QVAM SE SIBI SVPER/STITEM RELIQVISSET.
+The upper figured relief is broken off, leaving 2 pairs of feet; space left at the bottom was probably for his epitaph.
 Rome, 2nd century CE.
 London: British Museum.
 Credits: Ann Raia, 2008.

 Keywords: women, death, marriage, Britain